mdingena/att-liquids/docs/Liquid.md

 ### `removeAllVisualChunks()`

-Removes all visual chunks from the liquid.
+Removes all custom visual chunks from the liquid.

 - Returns: `<this>`